Desoto Acres, Florida

 Desoto Acres is a census-designated place (CDP) in northwestern Sarasota County, Florida, United States.
 It is 4 mi north of downtown Sarasota and is bordered to the east by Desoto Lakes.

 Desoto Acres was first listed as a CDP prior to the 2020 census.
 The population was 720 at the 2020 census.
 It is part of the North Port-Bradenton-Sarasota, Florida Metropolitan Statistical Area.

 Demographics

+Desoto Acres first appeared as a census designated place in the 2020 U.S. census.

-As of the 2020 census, Desoto Acres had a population of 720 with a total of 296 households.
+As of the 2020, Desoto Acres had a population of 720 with a total of 296 households.
 The median household income was $68,986.
 30.3% of the population 25 years and older had a bachelor's degree or higher.
 The CDP had an employment rate of 73.1%.
 10.9% of the population lived without healthcare coverage.